Zubry/immutable-quadtree/writeup.md

 ## Introduction

 Quadtrees are, as the name suggests, tree-shaped data structures in which each node has 4 child nodes.
 For the purpose of collision detection, we let each of the 4 nodes represent a quadrant of a coordinate plane.
 We then let each node contain a list of items within its quadrant.
 When the list of items grows too long, the node is split into 4 quadrants, and its items are redistributed among them.
 This allows for us to recursively search the tree for items within a boundary.
-Performance-wise, this process is vastly superior to alternative implementations, such as search a 2D array.
+Performance-wise, this process is vastly superior to alternative implementations, such as searching a 2D array.

 There are other implementations for quadtrees in JavaScript, such as those by [Mike Chambers](http://www.mikechambers.com/blog/2011/03/21/javascript-quadtree-implementation/) and [Silflow](https://github.com/silflow/quadtree-javascript), but there is still ground to be broken.
 In particular, I aim to create an *immutable* quadtree implementation.

 In this project, I'm trying out a style that emulates Elixir-style modules, where state and data are kept completely separated from the functions that transform them.
 This style makes it a lot easier to compose objects, since data can be composed with Immutable's `Map.merge`.
 Modules can be composed in the same way, but I just use native objects in this project since I don't have to compose any modules.

 I start this project at the lowest level.
 We'll define the structs that we need (which, again, only store state and data), then we'll define the modules that operate on them.
-Then, we'll put it all together into a `Quadtree` module.
+Finally, we'll put it all together into a `Quadtree` module.
 If it helps, you can read this writeup from the bottom up.

 ## API